-Assay Name References Description OECD Approved Assay Comet Assay (Single Cell Gel Electrophoresis - Alkaline) Collins, 2004; Olive and Banath, 2006; Patel et al., 2011; Nikolova et al., 2017 To detect SSBs or DSBs, single cells are encapsulated in agarose on a slide, lysed, and subjected to gel electrophoresis at an alkaline pH (pH >13); DNA fragments are forced to move, forming a "comet"-like appearance Yes (No. 489) Comet Assay (Single Cell Gel Electrophoresis - Neutral) Collins, 2014; Olive and Banath, 2006; Anderson and Laubenthal, 2013; Nikolova et al., 2017 To detect DSBs, single cells are encapsulated in agarose on a slide, lysed, and subjected to gel electrophoresis at a neutral pH; DNA fragments, which are not denatured at the neutral pH, are forced to move, forming a "comet"-like appearance N/A $\gamma$ -H2AX Foci Quantification - Flow Cytometry Rothkamm and Horn, 2009; Bryce et al., 2016 Measurement of $\gamma$ -H2AX immunostaining in cells by flow cytometry, normalized to total levels of H2AX N/A $\gamma$ -H2AX Foci Quantification - Western Blot Burma et al., 2001; Revet et al., 2011 Measurement of $\gamma$ -H2AX immunostaining in cells by Western blotting, normalized to total levels of H2AX N/A $\gamma$ -H2AX Foci Quantification - Microscopy Redon et al., 2010; Mah et al., 2010; Garcia-Canton et al., 2013 Quantification of $\gamma$ -H2AX immunostaining by counting $\gamma$ -H2AX foci visualized with a microscope N/A $\gamma$ -H2AX Foci Detection - ELISA and flow cytometry Ji et al., 2017; Bryce et al., 2016 Detection of $\gamma$ -H2AX in cells by ELISA, normalized to total levels of H2AX; $\gamma$ H2AX foci detection can be high-throughput and automated using flow cytometry-based N/A immunodetection.
-Pulsed Field Gel Electrophoresis (PFGE) Ager et al., 1990; Gardiner et al., 1985; Herschleb et al., 2007; Kawashima et al., 2017 To detect DSBs, cells are embedded and lysed in agarose, and the released DNA undergoes gel electrophoresis in which the direction of the voltage is periodically alternated; Large DNA fragments are thus able to be separated by size N/A The TUNEL (Terminal Deoxynucleotidyl Transferase dUTP Nick End Labeling) Assay Loo, 2011 To detect strand breaks, dUTPs added to the 3'OH end of a strand break by the DNA polymerase terminal deoxynucleotidyl transferase (TdT) are tagged with a fluorescent dye or a reporter enzyme to allow visualization (We note that this method is typically used to measure apoptosis) N/A In Vitro DNA Cleavage Assays using Topoisomerase Nitiss, 2012 Cleavage of DNA can be achieved using purified topoisomerase; DNA strand breaks can then be separated and quantified using gel electrophoresis N/A PCR assay Figueroa-González & Pérez-Plasencia, 2017 Assay of strand breaks through the observation of DNA amplification prevention.
-Breaks block Taq polymerase, reducing the number of DNA templates, preventing amplification N/A Sucrose density gradient centrifuge Raschke et al. 2009 Division of DNA pieces by density, increased fractionation leads to lower density pieces, with the use of a sucrose cushion N/A Alkaline Elution Assay Kohn, 1991 Cells lysed with detergent-solution, filtered through membrane to remove all but intact DNA N/A Unwinding Assay Nacci et al. 1992 DNA is stored in alkaline solutions with DNA-specific dye and allowed to unwind following removal from tissue, increased strand damage associated with increased unwinding N/A
+Comet Assay (Single Cell Gel Electrophoresis - Alkaline) Collins, 2004; Olive and Banath, 2006; Platel et al., 2011; Nikolova et al., 2017 To detect SSBs or DSBs, single cells are encapsulated in agarose on a slide, lysed, and subjected to gel electrophoresis at an alkaline pH (pH >13); DNA fragments are forced to move, forming a "comet"-like appearance Yes γ -H2AX Foci Quantification - Flow Cytometry Rothkamm and Horn, 2009; Bryce et al., 2016 Measurement of γ -H2AX immunostaining in cells by flow cytometry, normalized to total levels of H2AX No γ -H2AX Foci Quantification - Western Blot Burma et al., 2001; Revet et al., 2011 Measurement of γ -H2AX immunostaining in cells by Western blotting, normalized to total levels of H2AX No γ -H2AX Foci Quantification - Microscopy Redon et al., 2010; Mah et al., 2010; Garcia-Canton et al., 2013 Quantification of γ -H2AX immunostaining by counting γ -H2AX foci visualized with a microscope No γ -H2AX Foci Quantification - ELISA Ji et al., 2017 Measurement of γ -H2AX in cells by ELISA, normalized to total levels of H2AX No Pulsed Field Gel Electrophoresis (PFGE) Ager et al., 1990; Gardiner et al., 1985; Herschleb et al., 2007; Kawashima et al., 2017 To detect DSBs, cells are embedded and lysed in agarose, and the released DNA undergoes gel electrophoresis in which the direction of the voltage is periodically alternated; Large DNA fragments are thus able to be separated by size No The TUNEL (Terminal Deoxynucleotidyl Transferase dUTP Nick End Labeling) Assay Loo, 2011 To detect strand breaks, dUTPs added to the 3'OH end of a strand break by the DNA polymerase terminal deoxynucleotidyl transferase (TdT) are tagged with a fluorescent dye or a reporter enzyme to allow visualization No In Vitro DNA Cleavage Assays using Topoisomerase Nitiss, 2012 Cleavage of DNA can be achieved using purified topoisomerase; DNA strand breaks can then be separated and quantified using gel electrophoresis No PCR assay Figueroa-González & Pérez-Plasencia, 2017 Assay of strand breaks through the observation of DNA amplification prevention.
+Breaks block Taq polymerase, reducing the number of DNA templates, preventing amplification No Sucrose density gradient centrifuge Raschke et al. 2009 Division of DNA pieces by density, increased fractionation leads to lower density pieces, with the use of a sucrose cushion No Alkaline Elution Assay Kohn, 1991 Cells lysed with detergent-solution, filtered through membrane to remove all but intact DNA No Unwinding Assay Nacci et al. 1992 DNA is stored in alkaline solutions with DNA-specific dye and allowed to unwind following removal from tissue, increased strand damage associated with increased unwinding Yes STRIDE assay Zilio and Ulrich, 2021 STRIDE (SensiTive Recognition of Individual DNA Ends) combines in situ nick translation with the proximity ligation assay (PLA) to detect single-strand breaks (sSTRIDE) or double-strand breaks (dSTRIDE).
+In this process, lesions labeled through nick translation with biotinylated nucleotides are identified by a PLA signal, which arises from the interaction of two anti-biotin antibodies from different species.
+No sBLISS Bouwmann et al. 2020 sBLISS (in-suspension breaks labeling in situ and sequencing) labels double-strand breaks (DSBs) in cells immobilized on glass coverslips, using double-stranded oligonucleotide adaptors that facilitate selective linear amplification through T7-mediated in vitro transcription (IVT), followed by next-generation sequencing (NGS) library preparation No electrophoresis.
+Radiation research, 122(2), 181-187.

-Ager, D. D. et al. (1990).
-"Measurement of Radiation- Induced DNA Double-Strand Breaks by Pulsed-Field Gel Electrophoresis."
-Radiat Res.
-122(2), 181-7.
+Ager, D. D., et al. (1990).
+Measurement of radiation-induced DNA double-strand breaks by pulsed-field gel